On this page

 What effect is it having on public services?

-Current government guidance is that everyone should stay at home wherever possible and limit contact with other people.
-In response to the outbreak many organisations are restricting or closing face-to-face services.
+In response to coronavirus many organisations have closed or restricted face-to-face services.
 You may find it more difficult to access services, particularly those that rely on volunteers.

 Check the Wandsworth Care Alliance website for information about how local organisations are affected.